Splenectomy

 One small study from Mexico found that 85.7 percent of those who had the surgery achieved complete remission of low platelets and had to take less prednisone (steroids) than the year before surgery.3

-That said, a large study in Taiwan found that people with lupus experienced much higher rates of serious complications in the 30 days after major surgery.
-The most common problems were kidney failure, pneumonia, blood clots in the lungs or brain, and septicemia (blood poisoning).5
+A large study found that people with lupus experienced much higher rates of serious complications in the 30 days after major surgery.
+The most common problems were:5

 During surgery, anyone with lupus must be watched closely to avoid organ damage and blood clots.
-After surgery, 10 percent to 35 percent of people with lupus have an increased risk of blood clots in the legs which is also known as deep vein thrombosis.4 To prevent infections post-surgery, vaccines for flu, pneumonia, and meningitis may be recommended.1
+After surgery, 10 to 35 percent of people with lupus have an increased risk of blood clots in the legs (deep vein thrombosis).
+To prevent infections post-surgery, vaccines for flu, pneumonia, and meningitis may be recommended.1,4